-As seen in Table 2A, there were 8,718 family medicine physician service days in 2020-2021; when divided by 220 days of service, this equals 40 effective family medicine physicians providing services throughout the year.
+As seen in Table 2A, there were 8,020 family medicine physician service days in 2022-2023; when divided by 220 days of service, this equals 36 effective family medicine physicians providing services throughout the year.
 These effective physicians include both those residing in the territory and those who came from other parts of the country for short periods throughout the year to fill locum positions or to fill other gaps in access.
-By using the number of effective physicians to calculate physicians per 100,000 population, the number of family medicine physicians per 100,000 population provides a more meaningful value when compared with the national average of 123 family medicine physicians per 100,000.
+Using the same approach, it was estimated that 11 effective specialists provided services in Nunavut.
+By using the number of effective physicians to calculate physicians per 100,000 population, the number of family medicine physicians and specialists per 100,000 population becomes 90 and 26, respectively.
+The number of effective family medicine physicians and specialists per 100,000 population provides a more meaningful value when compared with the national averages of 124 family medicine physicians and 122 specialists per 100,000.